Met Opera 2023-24 Cinema Review: Carmen

 You will be shocked, readers, to learn that the cinema HD encore of Bizet’s masterpiece from the Met was my very first Carmen.
 And you call yourself an opera blogger! you howl.
 Hold your castanets!
 Carmen is one of the most sensual operas in the repertoire, and it frankly would have been wrong for me to see it before my adolescence.
 For years, therefore, I contented myself with recordings — Magdalena Kožená and Elīna Garanča, mostly.
 The best Verdian mezzos are Eastern European, don’t ask me why.
 This year, on information that this staging was thoroughly boring, including physically, I took a leap and went to the cinema.
 The intelligence was correct where it most mattered to me, and I can confidently say that this was one of the best-sung Carmens in recent memory, and I could not have asked for a better introduction.

-Aigul Akhmetshina — another Eastern European, hailing from the Republic of Bashkortostan in Russia — sang Carmen.
+Aigul Akhmetshina — another Eastern European, hailing from the Republic of Bashkortostan in Russia — sang the title role.
 Within a few bars, it was crystal clear why she has become the world’s foremost Carmen at a mere 27 years of age.
 Her singing was effortless and spicy; she blazed, sparked, and smoldered, her warm voice displaying a range of delicious colors and textures.
 She inhabited the role with ease and command, a magnetic presence both for the audiences and the men dogging Carmen.
 Her bravado cracked, however, when Don José manhandled her in the last three acts and when her cards foretold her death, making the Card Trio one of the show’s most riveting moments.
 Met audiences should look forward to getting a fuller picture of her compelling skills when she sings Il Barbiere di Siviglia and Samson et Dalila here soon.

 Angel Joy Blue nearly ran away with the show with her pristinely perfect rendition of Micaëla’s Act 3 aria, “Je dis que rien ne m’épouvante” (I say that nothing frightens me).
 I do not say perfect lightly.
 With her glowing voice and beaming smile, Angel was… well, angelic.
 The theater audience began applauding the moment she stopped singing, before the orchestra had finished playing.
 While Micaëla is often portrayed as meek and timid, Angel gave her strength by shoving a soldier away with her suitcase to escape the ill-meaning officers and helping Carmen up when Don José throws her down.